DaoCloud/DaoCloud-docs/docs/en/docs/dce/index.md

 We hope you find the information helpful and enjoy exploring!

-*[DCE]: An abbreviation for DaoCloud Enterprise, a next-generation AI computing platform *[AI]: DCE 5.0 has an integrated intelligent computing engine for efficient management of LLM jobs, datasets, GPU, CPU, and memory resources
+*[DCE]: An abbreviation for DaoCloud Enterprise, a next-generation AI computing platform *[AI]: DCE 5.0 has an integrated AI Lab for efficient management of LLM jobs, datasets, GPU, CPU, and memory resources

 !!! tip